ibm-cloud-docs/resiliency/bcdr-approaches.md

 If using IBM Cloud Databases for MySQL or IBM Cloud Databases for PostgreSQL, it’s possible to create a read-replica database in the region chosen for DR. Here, a copy of the database is maintained automatically in the second region, which can be turned into a stand-alone copy in the event of a disaster.
 This provides a low RTO (minutes) and typically, data loss will be limited to 15 minutes at most, through asynchronous replication.

-For other database services, backups must be restored to a new instance at the DR region.
+For other IBM Cloud Database services, backups must be restored to a new instance at the DR region.
+In other words, you cannot apply backups to an existing instancein order to bring that up to date.
 Again, it’s recommended that on-demand backups are taken in addition to the automatic daily backup and these can be scheduled as a job using IBM Cloud Code Engine.
 Note that IBM Cloud Databases for MongoDB can be configured with continuous backup, which is automated.
+Note that database restores can take many hours, and the time taken will increase with the size of the database.

-In each of these cases, data loss will depend on the time of the last available backup.
+In each of these cases, data loss will depend on the time of the last available database backup.

 ![Diagram depiting an example architecture for a basic standby DR solution](images/DRApproach2.png "Diagram depiting an example architecture for a basic standby DR solution"){: caption="Diagram depiting an example architecture for a basic standby DR solution" caption-side="bottom"}